"We would like to thank you for a wonderful trip. One of the best Ė lemurs, chameleons, tree frogs, and of course

 The forest resounds to the haunting cries of the Indri, the largest of the lemurs.
 We also hope to see Common Brown Lemur, Furry-eared Dwarf Lemur and Eastern Lesser Bamboo Lemur, as well as the beautiful Diademed Sifaka and panda-like Black-and-white Ruffed Lemur in Mantadia.

-After four days in this superb area we will drive back to Tana, where we will stay for one night, before catching an early morning flight to Tulear, on the south coast.
+After four days in this superb area we will drive back to Tana, where we will stay for one night, before catching a flight to Tulear, on the south coast.

-Arriving in Tulear, we will check-in to our hotel (for two nights), before driving into nearby coral rag scrub to look for the islandís most emblematic creature, the Maki or Ring-tailed Lemur.
-In the early evening good numbers of Madagascar Nightjars can be seen as well as Torotoroka Scops Owl.
+Arriving in Tulear, we will check in to our hotel (for two nights), late in the afternoon In the evening good numbers of Madagascar Nightjars can be seen as well as Torotoroka Scops Owl.
 The next morning we will take a boat to Nosy Ve, an island with a nesting colony of Red-tailed Tropicbirds.
 Having seen these, we will then have a cool drink at Anakao beach, where the localised Littoral Rock Thrush should be waiting for us.
 In the afternoon we will look for the endemic Red-shouldered Vanga and Verreauxís Coua.

 Two days at Isalo will give us plenty of time to explore the area.
-We will have another good chance of seeing a Maki, as well as the beautiful Verreauxís Sifaka and Red-fronted Brown Lemur.
-Bensonís Rock Thrush occur in the canyons and there is a chance of Reunion Harrier in the grasslands.
+We will have a good chance of seeing a group of Ring-tailed Lemurs, as well as the beautiful Verreauxís Sifaka and Red-fronted Brown Lemur.
+Bensonís Rock Thrush occur in the canyons.
 Madagascar Harrier-Hawk, Madagascar Partridge, Madagascar Coucal, Malagasy Kingfisher, Madagascar Lark and Madagascar Paradise Flycatcher should all be seen, as well as Souimanga Sunbird and White-headed Vanga.